andreashauschild/interview-001/README.md

 -	Provide a simple REST-Endpoint to fetch all CSV-Entries
 -	Do refactoring’s if necessary

+Furthermore, the client told us that the applicaiton is not starting at all.
+Maybe you need to do some fixes before you can start with your work.

+---
 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .